Current Members

 Wengfay Ho

 Wengfay (’26) joined the SNaPP lab in 2023 and is majoring in psychology and government.
 She has conducted independent political psychology research on social media and adolescent polarization with a first-year Monroe Scholar research grant.
-In the SNaPP lab, Wengfay is part of the US DEED research team, which is part of the larger Democratic Erosion Consortium.
-Outside of the SNaPP Lab, she is a pledge social chair in APO, a co-educational service fraternity.
+In the SNaPP lab, Wengfay is part of the US DEED research team.